Neverlow512/epifania/expansion_plan.md

 1. **Metrics Granularity:** Should we track CPU/memory per-second (more data, smoother graphs) or every 2-5 seconds (less overhead)?

-2. **Process Grouping:** Should we group processes by package/app in the UI, or keep flat list?
+2. **Process Grouping:** Should we group processes by package in the UI, or keep flat list?

-3. **System App Visibility:** Should system apps be hidden by default in Applications tab, or just visually differentiated?
+3. **System Package Visibility:** Should system packages be hidden by default in Packages tab, or just visually differentiated?

-4. **Permission Risk Scoring:** Should we add a "risk score" for apps based on their permissions (e.g., app with SMS + Location + Internet = high risk)?
+4. **Permission Risk Scoring:** Should we add a "risk score" for packages based on their permissions (e.g., package with SMS + Location + Internet = high risk)?

 5. **Workshop Priority:** Which Workshop tool should be implemented first?
 Custom Scripts seems most critical, but Objection integration might provide faster value.